0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 a web interface for a Nodes Operator to see reports on the node.
 Basic chain info: Epoch number, waypoint.
 Includes Node Health, and account info Performance reports on all validators in set.
 JSON endpoints to query data, like the node's account profile, epoch.
-Not to be confused with a fullnode json\-rpc
+Not to be confused with a fullnode json-rpc